regorov/go/k270em/README.md

 Command: k270em
 ===============

 Command k270em is a frontend to the k270emlib K270 processor emulator, including a SDL-based character display.
+It takes one command-ling argument, the program to load (which should be in Intel Hex format).

 Package Dependencies
 --------------------